frnkst/dev/006-the-fabulous-world-of-pac-files.md

 ![alt text](images/initial.png)

-This makes sense, because it needs to fetch the new config.
+This makes sense because it needs to fetch the new config.
 But there is also a request as soon as I open Chrome or IntelliJ.
 Why is that?
 I thought that the network interface somehow routes the traffic to the correct location, but that's not how it works.
-When I specify a pac file in the WIFI settings AND I configure a client application to use the system settings, then the client application gets, parses and evaluates the pac file itself.
+When I specify a PAC file in the Wi-Fi settings AND configure a client application to use the system settings, then the client application gets, parses, and evaluates the PAC file itself.

-A pac file has been invented by Netscape in 1996, so it's been around for a long, long time.
-It's just a JavaScript file, with a bunch of helper or utility functions that are available.
-A pac file contains the one function `FindProxyForURL`.
-Inside the function the helpers like `shExpMatch` and `isInNet` are available.
-For parsing a JS file you need a JavaScript Engine.
-Luckily the browser already has a JS engine.
-It fetches the file, parses it, evaluates the code and applies to rules for redirecting the traffic.
-But where do those helper function come from?
-Well, they are baked in the browser.
-They are only available in a small sandbox called `pac-sandbox` inside the JS engine.
-This is also the place where the pac file is being executed.
+A PAC file was invented by Netscape in 1996, so it's been around for a long, long time.
+It's just a JavaScript file with a bunch of helper or utility functions that are available.
+A PAC file contains the one function FindProxyForURL.
+Inside the function, helpers like shExpMatch and isInNet are available.
+For parsing a JS file, you need a JavaScript engine.
+Luckily, the browser already has a JS engine.
+It fetches the file, parses it, evaluates the code, and applies the rules for redirecting the traffic.
+But where do those helper functions come from?
+Well, they are baked into the browser.
+They are only available in a small sandbox called pac-sandbox inside the JS engine.
+This is also the place where the PAC file is executed.

 We can see the implementation of the helper function shExpMatch in [Chromium](https://chromium.googlesource.com/chromium/src/+/refs/heads/main/services/proxy_resolver/pac_js_library.h#116) and in [Spidermonkey](https://searchfox.org/mozilla-central/source/netwerk/base/ascii_pac_utils.js#72)